 Figure 42.
 ETA HEU sample fissions as a function energy.

-1 MeV and was at a lower number density, so there were significantly less fissions overall.
+1 MeV and was at a lower number density, so there were significantly fewer fissions overall.
 The remaining uranium isotopes were neglected as their contribution was negligible.
 The spectra here were utilized to provide the compound nucleus energy states for GEF.

 GEF